- Nearly 1.7 million residents are covered by Medicare in New Jersey.

 The majority of New Jersey Medicare beneficiaries are enrolled in Original Medicare, but Medicare Advantage enrollment has been steadily growing since 2004.

-As of 2018, about 22 percent of Medicare beneficiaries in New Jersey had coverage under Medicare Advantage plans.
-Nationwide, the average was 34 percent, so Medicare Advantage enrollment is less popular in New Jersey than it is nationwide.
+As of 2018, about 22% of Medicare beneficiaries in New Jersey had coverage under Medicare Advantage plans.
+Nationwide, the average was 34%.
 The other 78 percent of New Jersey’s Medicare beneficiaries opted instead for coverage under Original Medicare.
-But in keeping with the nationwide uptick in Medicare Advantage enrollment, 32 percent of New Jersey Medicare beneficiaries were enrolled in Medicare Advantage plans as of mid-2020 (versus a nationwide average of 40 percent of Medicare beneficiaries enrolled in private plans).
+But in keeping with the nationwide uptick in Medicare Advantage enrollment, more than 37% of New Jersey Medicare beneficiaries were enrolled in Medicare Advantage plans as of late 2022 (versus a nationwide average of about 46% of Medicare beneficiaries enrolled in private plans).

-There are 21 counties in New Jersey, and the availability of Medicare Advantage plans for 2020 ranges from 11 plans in Cape May County to 43 plans in Morris and Union counties.
+There are 21 counties in New Jersey, and the availability of Medicare Advantage plans for 2023 ranges from 33 plans in Hunterdon County to 60 plans in Monmouth County.

 Medicare beneficiaries can enroll in Medicare Advantage plans when they’re first eligible for Medicare or during the annual open enrollment period in the fall, which runs from October 15 to December 7 each year.
 There is also a Medicare Advantage open enrollment period each year (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can change to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.